chtwilfer/AzureStackDeploy/README.md

 # AzureStackDeploy
-ARM Templates for Microsoft Azure Stack
+ARM Templates for Microsoft Azure Stack and Microsoft Azure